Dalbin History, Family Crest & Coats of Arms

-England by the migration wave that was started by the Norman Conquest of 1066.
-The Dalbin family lived in Lancashire.
+Today's generation of the Dalbin family bears a name that was brought to England by the migration wave that was started by the Norman Conquest of 1066.
+The Dalbin family lived in Yortkshire.
 The name derives, however, from the family's former place of residence, Auby, Normandy, where they would have been referred to as D'Auby, meaning from Auby.

 Early Origins of the Dalbin family